rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ### The Game Begins Again!

 ![TDD](images/bdd-tdd/lego-tdd-2.png) <!-- {.element: class="inline-image" style="height:500px"} -->
  - As a table group, pick a project to build.
 Projects must be something complex that has lots of different elements in it.
-Some examples, if you're stuck, might include a _zoo_, a _shopping center_, a _spaceship_, or a _city_.
+Some examples could be: _a zoo_, _a shopping center_, _a spaceship_, or _city_.
- - All tests at the table must continue to pass at all times, regardless of which pair wrote them.  <!-- {.element: class="fragment" data-fragment-index="1"} -->
+ - Spend 2 mins creating a backlog of features for you to build ...  <!-- {.element: class="fragment" data-fragment-index="1"} -->
- - This time is that the implementation has to be integrated with the main project in the center of the table. <!-- {.element: class="fragment" data-fragment-index="2"} -->
+ - All tests at the table must continue to pass at all times, regardless of which pair wrote them - this is your CI environment  <!-- {.element: class="fragment" data-fragment-index="2"} -->
-- The goal is to integrate the elements that you built previously into the project selected by the table group.<!-- {.element: class="fragment" data-fragment-index="3"} -->
+ - All features and tests must be integrated with the main project in the center of the table. <!-- {.element: class="fragment" data-fragment-index="2"} -->